matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ##### Warning *Indentation*

-Checkstyle alerted us about the value of the indentation: it should be 8 instead of 4.
+CheckStyle alerted us about the value of the indentation: it should be 8 instead of 4.
 We could change the ruleset to fix this problem, but as the majority of the source code was using an indentation level of 8, we decided to maintain it.

 ![](https://i.imgur.com/dA22kOB.png)